mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 ![duplicate-audio.png](../../../img/duplicate-audio.png)

-When the back of a card also has an audio field and not just the front, then both might play after each other when you press "Show Answer".
+When the back of a card also has an audio field and not just the front, then both might play after each other when you press `Show Answer` on the card.
 To prevent both playing you can do the following:

 1. Go to deck-options
-2. Scroll down to the "Audio" section
+2. Scroll down to the `Audio` section
-3. Activate "Skip question when replaying answer"
+3. Activate `Skip question when replaying answer`

 ## Using am-difficulty